 Information that we receive from third parties

 We may receive information about you from third parties such as event booking sites or payment processors.
-They will only do this if you have given your consent for them to do so.
+See section below on What We Do With Your Personal Data.

 What do we do with your personal data?

 We use the data we collect about you to help us to fulfil our charitable objectives.
 This includes using your information, among other things, to: